scheme-requests-for-implementation/srfi-126/srfi-126.md

               (return key value #t))))
         (return #f #f #f)))

-The `hashtable-empty?` and `hashtable-pop!` procedures can be implemented as seen in their specifications.
+The `hashtable-empty?`, `hashtable-pop!`, `hashtable-inc!`, and `hashtable-dec!` procedures can be implemented as seen in their specifications.

 Weak and ephemeral hashtables cannot be implemented by portable library code.
 They need to be implemented either directly at the